elithaxxor/AI-Imager-Complete/README.md

 ### Exporting Results

-After processing images:
+After processing images, viewing history, or searching:
-1. In the Results Table view, select an export format (CSV or Excel)
+1. Select an export format (CSV, Excel, PDF Simple, or PDF Detailed)
+2. For PDF exports, choose whether to include images
+3. Add a custom folder description that will be included in the exports
-2. Click "Export Results"
+4. Click "Export Results"
+5. Download the file using the download button that appears
-3. The file will be saved in the current working directory
+6. The file will be saved in the current working directory with timestamps

+PDF Detailed exports include:
+- Folder description
+- Summary table of all images
+- Individual image previews (if selected)
+- Detailed descriptions for each item

 ## Cost Considerations